 Carefully supervise young children when they are in the room with heater.
+When using the handheld remote accessory, keep selector switch in the OFF position to prevent children from turning on burners with remote.

 You must operate this heater with a fireplace screen in place.
 Make sure fireplace screen is closed before running heater.